NickWaterton/gallery/README.md

 #### Kiosk Mode

-In Kiosk mode, the images will be displayed in rotation as before, but for each image displayed, the text box describing the currently displayed image will automatically appear.
+In `Kiosk` mode, the images will be displayed in rotation as before, but for each image displayed, the text box describing the currently displayed image will automatically appear.
 You can still close the text box, and select a new image the same way as in display mode.
-This is the command line for Kiosk mode
+This is the command line for `Kiosk` mode
 ```
 ./web_interface.py 192.168.100.32 -u 1 -d 30 -K
 ```
-Where `192.168.100.32` is *your* TV ip address.
+Where `192.168.100.32` is *your* TV ip address, and `-K` is the option for `Kiosk` mode.

 ## Text Files